Best Photography Classes in Melbourne to Learn How to Use a DSLR

 If you feel a tad overwhelmed by the manual mode of your DSLR camera, there is a range of interactive and fun photography workshops specialising in DSLR photography on offer in Melbourne.
 If you’re looking for romantic things to do in Melbourne, why not take your partner along to share the experience?

-If you’re looking to get a handle on the tricky task of taking photos in low light or in the midst of bright city lights, look no further than Alfonso’s Night Photography Course!
+Looking to up your photography game in Melbourne's low light beauty?
+Alfonso’s night photography course!
 Your experienced travel photographer will not only take you to some of the most picturesque and iconic spots, but teach you how to take the best photos along the way, making his class one of the most fun things to do in Melbourne.
 You’ll explore natural settings like the Yarra River, as well as city structures like Flinders Street Station, Federation Square and Graffiti Laneways.

-If you’re after a truly inspiring and personal experience, you might consider the Inspiring Portraits Photography Class.
+If you’re after a truly inspiring and personal experience, you might consider the inspiring portrait photography workshop.
 Your teacher will guide you on everything from studio lighting and depth of field to camera angles and perhaps most importantly, how to connect with your model and help them feel comfortable so you can get the best picture possible.

 Let's start with the basics